olkornii/intellij-kubernetes/src/test/resources/testing-editor.md

 TEST RESULT:
 [5] -> "Changed on cluster" notification appears with "Push", "Pull" and "Ignore" options.
 Was not pulled automatically.
+=> test case is outdated.
+The goal in #319 is to NOT replace the document in any case (neither after a push, nor upon external change).
+Removed this usecase in the document.

 **Push notification appears**
 1. "Edit..." resource